g-zajac/mkdosc-playground/aws/readme.md

 # Setting up S3 bucket for hosting the MkDocs documantation site.

-To create a public bucket to host the documents we use CloudFormation template.
+This document is about creating a public bucket to host the documents we use CloudFormation template.

 Deploy the cloud formation using aws cli.
 ```bash